Art History (MLitt) 2017 entry

-If you are looking to start this programme in 2017, you can find information about 2017 entry on the 2017 Art History (MLitt) page.
+If you started this programme in 2016, you can find information about 2016 entry on the 2016 Art History MLitt page.
 Information about all programmes from previous years of entry can be found in our archive.

 - Students have access to extensive library holdings including a major Visual Resources Collection with over 150,000 images and a microfiche copy of the Conway and Witt photographic archives, comprising some two million images of works of art.

 - The choice of modules allows wide-ranging study of thematic or methodological issues, as well as focused research pathways.